leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

 ## Introduction

-This lab walks you through the steps to create Oracle Database on Exadata Database Service on Dedicated Infrastructure <!--You will use this database in subsequent labs of this workshop.-->
+This lab walks you through the steps to create Oracle Database on Exadata Database Service on Dedicated Infrastructure

 Estimated Time: 10 minutes